lm3nitro/Projects/Penetration Testing/Password Cracking/Hydra.md

 ![Pasted image 20240425111907](https://github.com/lm3nitro/Projects/assets/55665256/e352fe63-5655-437b-9a56-0e5a4ef7022f)

-Looking at the traffic we can see all the passwords attempts:
+Looking at the traffic, I can see all the password attempts:

 ![Pasted image 20240425112144](https://github.com/lm3nitro/Projects/assets/55665256/a5b493a4-6b91-4c69-94cc-28d9de3947e0)

-When follow the stream, we can get more details:
+When following the stream, I can get more details:

 ![Pasted image 20240425112047](https://github.com/lm3nitro/Projects/assets/55665256/62fcfb08-c01a-4a9a-98d0-9234d0551f5e)

 ## Attacker: